Insulation

 If you plan to use the loft or attic for storage, you will want to lay boards over the joists.
 Unfortunately, if you only insulate between the joists before doing this, the insulation won’t be thick enough.

-insulation board pre-bonded to floor boarding to make the job easier.
+Insulate between the joists with mineral wool and then lay rigid insulation boards on top, with wooden boarding on top of that.
+You can buy insulation boards pre-bonded to floor boarding to make the job easier.
 Or raise the level of the floor so you can fit enough mineral wool beneath the new floor level.

 If you want to use your loft as a living space, you can insulate the roof instead of the floor by fixing rigid insulation boards between the roof rafters.
 Boards must be cut to the correct width so that they fit snugly between the rafters.
 They can then be covered by plasterboard.
 Rafters aren’t usually very deep, so to get the best performance you may have to insulate over them as well, using insulated plasterboard.
 If there isn’t room to do this, make sure you use the highest performance insulation board.